 What is caregiver leave?

-FMLA explicitly covers care for a domestic partner, spouse, child, or parent.
-However, some state policies, like California, cover additional relationships like parents-in-law or grandchildren.
-It’s important to consider who is included in differing state policies when writing your caregiver leave policy to ensure employees have equitable access to leave.
+FMLA policy explicitly covers care for a domestic partner, spouse, child, or parent.
+However, in some state’s policies, like California, parents-in-law or grandchildren are also covered.
+It’s important to consider who’s included in differing state policies when writing your caregiver leave policy to ensure employees have equitable access to leave.

 How to write a caregiver leave policy

-While paid caregiver leave policies lag behind parental and medical in popularity, progressive employers know their employees expect more support than what the state may offer.
+While paid caregiver leave policies lag behind parental leave and medical leave in popularity, progressive employers often want to provide more support than what any given state may offer.
 A written policy ensures equitable access to caregiver leave for all employees.

-Here are the first questions to ask your organization when creating your policy:
+What to ask and answer when creating your caregiver leave policy:

 - Who is it for?
-This includes both tenure requirements as well as which relationships you will deem eligible for caregiver leave.
+This includes both employee tenure requirements as well as which relationships you will deem eligible for caregiver leave.
 We recommend broadening the scope of FMLA-covered relationships to also include: grandparents, grandchildren, parents-in-law, siblings, domestic partners, and designated persons. to include and other close relationships.

-- What percentage of an employee’s leave will you pay?
+- What percentage of an employee’s pay will you cover and for what duration?
 Consider FMLA eligibility and whether you’ll offer full or partial pay and for what duration of the total leave time.

-- What state policies impact your employees?
+- What US state policies impact your employees?
 How are remote employees or dispersed teams impacted differently?
 Try out our state leave laws map to get a general idea of different laws across the nation.

 Benchmarking caregiver leave across countries and corporations

 Currently in the United States, federal law does not require paid leave of any type, leaving the responsibility to states and corporations.
 Equitable and accessible paid caregiver leave is one of the crucial benefits that will be offered by an increasing number of modern, progressive companies—not just because it’s “the right thing to do” but because, as Ellen Meza explained in our roundtable, “this isn’t just a line item, it’s a benefit that will produce value—in dollars—for the company.”
 That’s why we want to offer all the resources we can towards your caregiver leave—from helping you start drafting the policy, offering benchmarking data, and monitoring your compliance and eligibility within Cocoon.

 Explore more articlesBrowse all